What is the Performance Management Chart?

 Form (Training Stress Balance, or TSB)

-Finally, by subtracting yesterday’s Fitness from yesterday's Fatigue we come up with the yellow line, or the Form.
+Finally, by subtracting yesterday’s Fatigue from yesterday's Fitness we come up with the yellow line, or the Form.
 Just because you are fit does not mean that you are ready to race at your best.
 A negative Form would indicate that you are carrying a lot of fatigue and are not on form.
 However, by tapering you can shed fatigue at a greater rate than you lose fitness and come into form on the day that matters most… race day!
 In short, Fitness minus Fatigue equals Form.

 There is no single Form that works for every athlete, but as a general rule of thumb you would want to be slightly negative up to positive 25.
 If your Form becomes too high it may indicate that you tapered too much and have lost fitness.

 Looking at Form can also give you clues into how much stress you can handle before getting sick or injured.
 Going forward you would know to take some recovery days prior to reaching that negative a number.